 2011-12: Shinnimin attended the Coyotes training camp but was not signed to a contract.
 He returned to the WHL for an overage season and was named the CHL Player of the Year; leading the WHL in scoring and sharing the league's top plus/minus (plus-45) with Brandon's Mark Stone (OTT).
 One of three Tri-City players to top the 100-point mark, Shinnimin finished with 58 goals and 76 assists in 69 games and had 82 penalty minutes.
 He scored 21 of his 58 goals on the power play.
 Tri-City finished first in the U.S. Division and reach the playoff semifinals.
 Shinnimin scored 7 goals with 16 assists and was plus-seven with 28 penalty minutes in 15 playoff games.
 Shinnimin signed a three-year entry-level contract with Phoenix in March, 2012.

 Shinnimin is a diminutive center who plays with skill and also has a chippy side to his game.
 He is a playmaker with great vision but can also use his speed and quickness to become a goal-scoring threat.
-Good faceoff man, can kill penalties and plays with an edge.
+Good faceoff man, can kill penalties, and plays with an edge.
+Needs to work on his defensive game moving forward.